Future-House/paper-qa/README.md

 ## How is this different from gpt-index?

 gpt-index does generate answers, but in a somewhat opinionated way.
 It doesn't have a great way to track where text comes from and it's not easy to force it to pull from multiple documents.
 I don't know which way is better, but for writing scholarly text I found it to work better to pull from multiple relevant documents and then generate an answer.
+I would like to PR to do this to gpt-index but it looks pretty involved right now.

 ## Where do the documents come from?